markwolfeman/ist653/calendar.markdown

 Discussion & Exercise:

-- ["As We May Think"]() questions.
-Answer one question on the [discussion board] TBA, approximately 75 words, and comment on one other fellow student's post.
+- ["As We May Think"](https://markwolfeman.github.io/ist653/assignments/maythink) questions.
+Answer one question on the [discussion board], approximately 75 words, and comment on one other fellow student's post.

 # Unit 3:  June 2nd  Images (Digitization)